PalmEmanuel/ModuleIsolation/README.md

 ### CSharp

-Add the package as a reference to your module project.
+Add the package as a reference to your module project using the .NET CLI.

 ```plaintext
 dotnet add package PipeHow.ModuleIsolation